 When the ongoing analysis of the Alternative Summary Reports concludes, the FDA plans to release the results to the public.
 The FDA will be investigating reports from January 2001 through March 2018, as well as reports received since March 31, 2018.

-If you or a loved one has been injured by a surgical stapler, you may want to speak with the lawyers at Johnson // Becker.
-We are actively pursuing surgical stapler complication lawsuits across the county and you may be entitled to financial compensation for your injuries.
+If you or a loved one has been injured by a surgical stapler, you may want to speak with the lawyers at Johnson//Becker.
+We are actively pursuing surgical stapler complication lawsuits across the country and you may be entitled to financial compensation for your injuries.